aqube/flakeOps/README.md

 - [nixos-generators](https://github.com/nix-community/nixos-generators) to generate Images for our Raspberry Pi's and other devices (RISC-V).
 - [flake-utils](https://github.com/numtide/flake-utils) or [flake-utils-plus](https://github.com/gytis-ivaskevicius/flake-utils-plus) to simplify multi-arch builds.
 But we would need to test how it works in combination with cachix-deploy.
 - [flake-parts](https://github.com/hercules-ci/flake-parts) to split our flake into smaller parts.
 This would make it easier to maintain and test the different parts of our infrastructure.
+- [snowfall lib](https://github.com/snowfallorg/lib) - opinionated library for flakes.
+Looks like a clean way to structure a flake repository and avoid writing boilerplate code.
 - [nix-direnv](https://github.com/nix-community/nix-direnv) to use direnv with nix.
 This would make it easier to work with this repository by automatically activating a devshell with all required tools.

 # Usage